Samcfuchs/FRCPenultimateManual/README.md

 * Edit as needed.
 * Make a pull request detailing your changes.

-Lisense(?) : Share, have fun!
+License(?) : Share, have fun!
 Content is copyright their respective owners.

 \#TSMIFD